rekalogika/rekalogika.dev/docs/domain-event/09-transactional-outbox-pattern.md

 ## Comparison with the Post-Flush Strategy

-If the message bus is down during the dispatching, then the event is lost.
+With the post-flush strategy, if an error happens during the dispatching, then the event is lost.

 In contrast, the transactional outbox pattern guarantees that the event will be delivered.
+If an error happens, both the events and the entire changes to the domain model must have rolled back.

 ## Message Preparer